xr-lim/xr-lim/README.md

   **🚀 Hello, World!
 I'm on an exciting coding adventure!**

-  Greetings from Universiti Teknologi Malaysia (UTM)!
-I'm currently exploring the captivating world of software engineering as a first-year student. 🎓 As a budding tech enthusiast, I'm driven by boundless curiosity, always eager to unravel the intricacies of the digital realm.
-My mission?
-To wield code in solving real-world problems, one line at a time.
-Despite being an introvert, my mind is a hub of creative ideas waiting to be brought to life through programming magic.
-I thrive on the challenges of coding, finding joy in the dance between creativity and logic.
+  Greetings from UTM!
+I'm delving into the world of software engineering as a first-year student. 🎓 As a tech enthusiast, I'm fueled by curiosity, aiming to solve real-world problems with code.
+Despite being an introvert, my creative mind thrives on the challenges of coding.
 In my dictionary, "give up" is nonexistent.
-Join me on this unwavering journey in the vast and awesome tech industry.
-Let's code the future together! 💻✨
+Join me on this unwavering journey in the vast tech industry.  💻✨
 </div>

 <br>